David Butler II, USA Today Sports

 The Dodgers have a half-game lead over the Diamondbacks in the West, but the Rockies and Giants are both within a shout of first.

 You have to give Arizona credit for sticking with LA after a 2-15 stretch in May.
 One thing that surprised me about the Snakes is their bullpen ranks third in MLB with a 2.85 ERA.
 They may not have any big name relievers, but they have a lot of live arms such as Archie Bradley and then guys with some funk such as Yoshihisa Hirano.
-I think Arizona (+373 at Bookmaker) is a decent bet to win the NL West.
+I think Arizona (+373) is a decent bet to win the NL West.

 One of the reasons I like the Snakes is that the Dodgers have been kept afloat by Matt Kemp and Max Muncy.
 Those two unexpectedly kept the Dodgers in the mix despite injuries to Corey Seager, Justin Turner and Clayton Kershaw.
 Will Kemp and Muncy keep producing?
 That’s a great unknown, and if they don’t stay hot, Los Angeles will be in trouble.